CraigWang1/Convert_raw/README.md

 # Convert_raw
-Repository with code to convert raw images to jpgs or pngs using Python.
+Repository with code to convert raw images to jpgs or pngs using Python 3.

 ### Dependencies: (python 3)
  - rawpy